COLE: A Column-based Learned Storage for Blockchain Systems: Write Operation of COLE

 \subsection{Index File Construction}

 An index file consists of the models that can be used to locate the positions of the states' compound keys in the value file.
 Inspired by PGM-index~\cite{ferragina2020pgm}, we start by defining an $\epsilon$-bounded piecewise linear model (or \emph{model} for short) as follows. \begin{definition}[$\epsilon$-Bounded Piecewise Linear Model] The model is a tuple of $\mathcal{M} = \langle sl, ic, k_{min}, p_{max} \rangle$, where $sl$ and $ic$ are the slope and intercept of the linear model, $k_{min}$ is the first key in the model, and $p_{max}$ is the last position of the data covered by the model. \end{definition} Given a model, one can predict a compound key $\mathcal{K}$'s position $p_{real}$ in a file, if $\mathcal{K} \ge k_{min}$.
-The predicted position $p_{pred}$ is calculated as $p_{pred} = \min(\mathcal{K} \cdot sl + ic, p_{max})$, which satisfies $|p_{pred} - p_{real}| \le \epsilon$.
-To generate the models in a disk-friendly manner, \cheng{we set $\epsilon$ as half the number of models that can fit into a single disk page.} As will be shown, this reduces the IO cost by ensuring that at most two pages need to be accessed per model during read operations.
+The predicted position $p_{pred}$ is calculated as $p_{pred} = \min(\mathcal{K} \cdot sl + ic, p_{max})$, which satisfies $|p_{pred} - p_{real}| \le \epsilon$. \ce{Since files are often organized into pages, we set $\epsilon$ as half the number of models that can fit into a single disk page to generate the models in a disk-friendly manner.} As will be shown, this reduces the IO cost by ensuring that at most two pages need to be accessed per model during read operations.